reidwooten99/att-sdk-android/sdk_docs/AddressBook/sample/ReadMe.md

 There are two main components to the library

-1.A manager --HTTP client-- to handle all the Addres Book requests
+1.A manager --HTTP client-- to handle all the Address Book requests

 2.A set of request wrappers for the HTTP requests to access the API's resources.